flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/progress.md

 -   Integration with a real headlines API (currently using an in-memory client).
 -   Full implementation of filtering functionality (UI is present, but API integration may be needed).
--   Navigation and routing (basic setup exists, but likely needs more work for navigating to article details, etc.).
+-   Navigation and routing (basic setup exists, named navigation implemented, sub-routes need further implementation based on application needs).
 -   Error handling and potentially loading states (basic widgets exist, but more robust handling may be needed).
 -   Testing.